 AJAE MS 20231 Replication Package README

 The code in this replication package downloads the raw data and constructs the final data sets in R for analysis in Stata.
-Some of the analysis is performed in R. There is a single main R file which runs all the R code and X Statas files which generate X figures and X tables in the paper.
-The replicator should expect the code to run for about 168 hours depending on download speed.
-If the replicator would rather skip downloading all or some of the raw data, they should contact the corresponding author to obtain intermediary data files.
+Some of the analysis is performed in R. There are 12 R files and X Stata files which generate the 5 figures and 4 tables in the paper.
+The replicator should expect the code to run for about 10 to 16 days depending on download speed.
+If the replicator would rather skip downloading all or some of the raw data, all of the intermediary data files directly used to generate to final data for analysis are also include in the replication package.

 Data Availability and Provenance Statements

 Statement about Rights